EXCLUSIVE! Bunty Aur Babli 2 Actress Sharvari On Being A YRF Heroine & How Aditya Chopra Guides Her

 Sharvari Reveals The Best Advice She Received From Aditya Chopra

-"Adi Sir's insights that we get, are obviously very valuable to us.
+"Adi sir's insights that we get, are obviously very valuable to us.
 He is not the kind of person who imposes anything on you.
 But, he will definitely guide you if you need his help.
 So, he's like the guide that you can go to," the talented girl said when asked how the YRF honcho is guiding her when it comes to films.

 Helmed by first-time director Varun V. Sharma, Bunty Aur Babli 2 is slated to release on June 26, 2020.